wuelnerdotexe/vim-astro/README.md

 > 🧑‍🚀 Not sure what Astro is?
 See their website at [astro.build](https://astro.build)!

-Provides syntax highlighting and indentation (beta) support for `.astro` files.
+Provides syntax highlighting and indentation support for `.astro` files.

 <div align="center">
   <img src="https://raw.githubusercontent.com/wuelnerdotexe/vim-astro/main/assets/astro.png">